Butler University Website

-“Content Managers” from each department within the University are trained to use the CMS.
-Questions concerning Drupal CMS training may emailed to email@example.com.
+“Content Managers” from each department within the University will be trained to use the CMS.
+Questions concerning WordPress CMS training may emailed to firstname.lastname@example.org.

 One of the advantages of using a CMS is the ability to quickly and easily publish new websites by applying standard template layouts to newly created (or existing) pages.
 Although website templates contain some common University graphic elements and treatment, each department is able to customize certain elements of these templates.

-Heading and body text styles are built into Drupal.
-Users should choose these styles from the drop-down menu in the “edit” dialogue boxes of Drupal content blocks. <H1> tags are only used for the main page title, while <H2>, <H3>, <H4> and <H5> tags are used for subheadings.
-Body text should be designated as <Paragraph>.
+Heading and body text styles are built into WordPress.
+Users should choose these styles from the drop-down menu in the “edit” dialogue boxes of WordPress content blocks.

 Images are permitted and encouraged on web pages, as long as they provide value to the page and follow certain recommended guidelines: